oarthurdev/os-autobackup/replit.md

 **Note**: SSH server credentials are managed through the web interface and stored encrypted in the database.

 ## Recent Changes
+- **Project Import Completed** (2025-11-09)
+  - Successfully migrated project to Replit environment
+  - Installed Python 3.11 and all required dependencies
+  - Flask web server running on port 5000
+  - All functionality verified and working
+  - Project ready for development and enhancements

 - **Migration to Supabase Storage and ZIP Format** (2025-11-09)
   - **BREAKING CHANGE**: Migrated from Google Drive to Supabase Storage
   - Changed backup format from TAR.GZ to ZIP for better compatibility